ieeeismar/ieeeismarwebsite/2026/sponsorship&exhibitions/call-for-sponsorship&exhibition.md

 | **Dedicated Workshop** | 4 hours | 2 hours | 1 hour | - | - | - |

 ## Exhibition
-An extensive technical exhibition will take place during the four-day conference in Daejeon Convention Center.
-The exhibition is expecting participation of about 600 subscribers and over 15 companies from around world and will offer optimal marketing opportunities for increased exposure and market expansion.
-The standard booth is a 3m x 3m shell scheme and can be purchased in multiples of 9 square meters.

 | **Place** | Exhibition Hall (1st Floor, Nicolaus Hotel) |
 | **Exhibition Period** | October 5 – 9, 2026 |